pyvec/blog.python.cz/content/2019-03-02_pyladies-snake-report.md

 We had a generous sponsorship from Red Hat *and* people ordered their own lunches.
 This one is entirely on me as the link between the sponsor and the organizers;
-next time I will be coordinate better.
+next time I will coordinate better.

 Finally, I did not request spare laptops in time.
 Usually, Red Hat Regional IT is happy to lend a few out-of-warranty machines,